WenqinSHAO/glibc-mPvD/README.md

     * mode = 2 -> binding to a newly created pvd
     * mode = 3 -> using both of the above
     * name is the name that should be resolved

+NB: tests are running using ./build/testrun.sh.
+It is simply an automated way to link newly compiled libraries to the tests programs.
+Thus, the installed version of glibc on the host is bypassed.
+More information about this script can be retrieved on [sourceware](https://sourceware.org/glibc/wiki/Testing/Builds).